 The pros and cons of a 20/4 light cycle

 A 20/4 cycle gives your plants extra light, which can result in faster growth and bigger yields.
 The shorter dark period is enough for some recovery, but if you are running HID lights, keep energy costs in mind.
-I used the 20/4 light cycle for years and found that it did increase yields over 18/6, but the gains were not huge.
+I used a 20/4 light cycle for years and found that it increased yields over 18/6, but the gains were not huge.

 When and why to consider a 24-hour light cycle

-With 24/0, your plants get non-stop light, which can mean faster growth and higher yields.
-However, constant light can stress plants and spike electricity bills.
-I didn't find that running thee lights all day and all night made any real difference to my plants, but we haven't spoken about y preferred light schedule for autos just yet...
+With 24/0, your plants get non-stop light, which can mean faster growth and big yields.
+However, constant light can stress plants, spike electricity bills and make the grow room hot I didn't find that running these lights all day and all night made any real difference to my plants compared to 18/6 or 20/4.

 Why 22/2 is now my preferred choice